egeatmaca/Legalpha/README.md

 For equal rights, everyone should have equal access to legal consulting.

 ## Solution
+A chatbot 🤖 <br/>
-A chatbot giving easy to digest answers to law questions.
+giving easy to digest answers to law questions ⚖️ <br/>
-(With paragraph references to prevent disinformation!)
+with paragraph references to prevent disinformation! §

 ### Scope
 The scope of this project is limited to tenancy law in Germany for now.